Pin It Crispy spiral potatoes on skewers, seasoned to perfection and air-fried for a healthier, fun-to-eat snack or side dish.

 Calories: 180, Total Fat: 7 g, Carbohydrates: 28 g, Protein: 3 g

-Pin It These air-fryer tornado potatoes are a snack everyone will love, whether for parties or weeknight treats.
+These air-fryer tornado potatoes are a snack everyone will love, whether for parties or weeknight treats.
 They disappear fast, so make extra!

 Recipe FAQs